scalalandio/chimney/docs/docs/supported-transformations.md

     }
     ```

-    These methods are only aliases and there is no difference in behavior between `withSealedCaseHandled` and
+    These methods are only aliases and there is no difference in behavior between `.withSealedCaseHandled` and
-    `withEnumCaseHandled` - the difference in names exist only for the sake of readability and discoverability.
+    `.withEnumCaseHandled` - the difference in names exist only for the sake of readability and discoverability.
-    For similar reason the only name of this method - `withCoproductInstance` - was deprecated (although it was left as
+    For similar reason the only name of this method - `.withCoproductInstance` - was deprecated (although it was left as
     an alias to let the old code work, while encourage users to use newer, more understanable names).

 !!! notice

-     `withSealedSubtypeHandled[Subtype](...)` might look similar to `withFieldComputed(_.matching[Subtype], ...)` but
+     `.withSealedSubtypeHandled[Subtype](...)` might look similar to `.withFieldComputed(_.matching[Subtype], ...)` but
      the difference becomes clear when we provide the types:

       * `foo.into[Bar].withSealedSubtypeHandled[Foo.Baz](subtype => ...).transform` matches the subtype on the **source**